softwareconstruction240/autograder/docs/overall-grading-flow.md

 ```

 ### Grading flow diagram
 The following diagram expands on the `executeGrader()` step from the previous diagram.
-Only one Grader is executed in the diagram, which models its execution from start to completion.
+The diagram illustrates the execution of a single Grader from start to completion.
-Refer to the class diagram (_not yet created_) for more information.
 Multiple Graders are managed by an [Executor Service](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) with a threadpool size of 1.
 Upon completion, a `Submission` is created and uploaded to the database.
 The diagram is simplified as follows:
 - `PreviousPhasePassoffTestGrader` is abstracted and is represented by Grader.